Overview

 Deployment options

-On-Premise: all current Directions API methods are available when the 2GIS API platform is installed in a private network.
-For more information, see the API platform for server.
+- On-Premise: all current Directions API methods are available when the 2GIS API Platform is installed in a private network.
+For more information, see the API Platform for server.

 Methods labeled as deprecated are not supported in any deployment options.